jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ## Installing Nginx

 Now that you have a basic Hugo blog post created, the next issue is making it accessible to the public using your domain name.
-Hugo blog has a built-in server that runs, by default, at port 1313.
+Hugo blog has a built-in server that runs, by default, on port 1313.
 This means that if Hugo was installed on your local machine, such as a desktop or laptop, it is accessible with `http://localhost:1313/`.

 Providing direct port access can increase vulnerabilities to web based attacks.
 Using Nginx protects your Linode server against common vulnerabilities and can be configured to make several server instances publicly accessible on port 80 by adding subdomains to your domain name.